SejalRaghorte/Javascript-Projects/Text Editor/README.md

 <h3>How It Works</h3>
 <ul>
   <li>The user types into the text input field.</li>
-  <li>The typed content is immediately reflected in a paragraph (<p>) on the page as the user types</li>
+  <li>The typed content is immediately reflected in a paragraph on the page as the user types.</li>
-  <li>The application uses JavaScript to listen for changes and update the content in real-time</li>
+  <li>The application uses JavaScript to listen for changes and update the content in real-tim.e</li>
 </ul>